PBS America

-PBS America is a British free-to-air television channel derived from PBS, an American public television broadcaster similar to the BBC and Channel 4.
+PBS America is a British-European free-to-air television channel derived from PBS, an American public television broadcaster similar to the BBC and Channel 4.
 It is a joint venture between entrepreneur David Lyons and PBS Distribution, itself a joint venture of PBS and the WGBH Educational Foundation, which owns the international rights to the bulk of PBS's output.

 PBS America operates much like BBC Studios, a profit-making enterprise managed separately from the main non-profit, publicly financed arm, that will ideally generate money for its owner.
 It is provided by pay-television operators as part of their channel packages and carries advertising.
 Unlike PBS in the United States it does not solicit donations from viewers.